On rank 3 quadratic equations of projective varieties: Introduction

 \section{Introduction}

 We work over an algebraically closed field $\mathbb{K}$ of characteristic $\neq 2$.
 Let $X$ be a projective variety and $L$ a very ample line bundle on $X$ defining the linearly normal embedding

 We denote by $I(X,L)$ the homogeneous ideal of $X$ in the homogeneous coordinate ring $S = \mathbb{K}[x_0 , x_1 , \ldots , x_r ]$ of $\mathbb{P}^r$.
-Due to \cite{HLMP}, we say that $(X,L)$ satisfies property $\textsf{QR} (k)$ if $I(X,L)$ can be generated by quadratic polynomials of rank at most $k$.
+It is one of the central issue in algebraic geometry to understand the interaction between geometric properties of $(X,L)$ and structural properties of $I(X,L)$.
 For the last few decades, the problem of giving conditions to guarantee that $I(X,L)$ is generated by quadrics and the first few syzygy modules are generated by linear syzygies have attracted considerable attention (cf. \cite{Gre1}, \cite{Gre2}, \cite{GL}, \cite{EL}, \cite{GP}, \cite{Ina}, etc).
 Another important direction to study structures of defining equations of $X$ is to examine whether $I(X,L)$ is defined by $2$-minors of one or several linear determinantal presentations (cf. \cite{EKS}, \cite{Pu}, \cite{Ha}, \cite{B}, \cite{SS}, etc).
-In such cases, $(X,L)$ satisfies property $\textsf{QR} (4)$.
-Recently it is shown that there are many $(X,L)$'s which satisfy property $\textsf{QR} (3)$.
+Also, the finer structure of the finite dimensional $\mathbb{K}$-vector space $I(X,L)_2$ of quadratic defining equations of $X$ in $\mathbb{P}^r$ can be studied through the ranks of its members.
+Recall that the rank of a nonzero homogeneous quadratic polynomial $Q$ in $S$ is the smallest positive integer $k$ such that $Q$ is the sum of $k$ squares of linear polynomials.
+Due to \cite{HLMP}, we say that $(X,L)$ satisfies property $\textsf{QR} (k)$ if $I(X,L)$ can be generated by quadratic polynomials of rank at most $k$.
+There are many examples of property $\textsf{QR} (4)$.
+If $I(X,L)$ is generated by $2$-minors of some linear determinantal presentations then $(X,L)$ satisfies property $\textsf{QR} (4)$.
+Many classical constructions in projective geometry, such as rational normal scrolls and Segre-Veronese varieties satisfy property $\textsf{QR} (4)$.
+We refer the reader to \cite{MP} for property $\textsf{QR} (k)$ of several projective varieties.
+Let $\mathcal{C}$ be a smooth projective curve of genus $g$ and let $\mathcal{L}$ be a line bundle on $\mathcal{C}$ of degree $d$.
+In \cite{SD}, B. Saint-Donat proved that if $d \geq 2g+2$ then $(\mathcal{C}, \mathcal{L})$ satisfies property $\QR (4)$.
+When $\mathcal{C}$ is non-hyperelliptic, non-trigonal and not isomorphic to a plane quintic, M. Green in \cite{Gre} reproved the classical Torelli's Theorem by showing that the canonical embedding of $\mathcal{C}$ satisfies property $\QR (4)$.
+See also \cite{Pe, SD2, ArH}.
+Recently it is shown there are many cases where $(X,L)$ satisfies property $\textsf{QR} (3)$.

 \begin{theorem}[Theorem 1.1 and Theorem 1.3 in \cite{HLMP}, Theorem 1.1 in \cite{PaCurve}] Suppose that ${\rm char}(\mathbb{K}) \neq 2,3$.

 [1] { \textrm{#1}} \begin{description} \item[$(1)$] $(\P^n , \mathcal{O}_{\P^n} (d))$ satisfies property $\QR (3)$ for any $n \geq 1$ and $d \geq 2$.